British Library (Biographical details)

 A BRIEF CHRONOLOGY

-Founding of the British Museum's Department of Printed Books (1753); Patent Office Library opened (1855); Reading Room opened (1857); The British Library Act (1972); British Library established (1973); National Central Library and National Lending Library for Science and Technology amalgamated as the British Library Lending Division (1973); absorbed the British National Bibliography and the Office of Scientific and Technical Information (1974); India Office Library and Records transferred to the British Library from the Foreign and Commonwealth Office (1982); the Library took over the British Institute of Recorded Sound (later National Sound Archive) (1983); British Library opened on Euston Road (1998).
+Founding of the British Museum's Department of Printed Books (1753); Patent Office Library opened (1855); Reading Room opened (1857); The British Library Act (1972); British Library established (1973); National Central Library and National Lending Library for Science and Technology amalgamated as the British Library Lending Division (1973); British National Bibliography and the Office of Scientific and Technical Information absorbed (1974); India Office Library and Records transferred from the Foreign and Commonwealth Office to the British Library (1982); British Institute of Recorded Sound taken over (later National Sound Archive) (1983); British Library opened on Euston Road (1998).

 P.R.Harris, 'The Library of the British Museum'